nrajasin/Network-intrusion-dataset-creator/README.md

 ## performance
 This progam makes use of 4 cores including one for tshark

+This benchmark prior to adding a back the queue between detectors and services.
+That topic degraded performance by 10% on a quad core.
+It added a 5th process.

 | Sample  | sample file size | real time |  analyzed packets | time windows | time span |
 | ------- | ---------------- | --------- |  ---------------- | ------------ | ---------------- |